brittpinder/ios-reference/uikit/uiviewcontroller/README.md

 ## View Controller Lifecycle

 View controller lifecycle methods are called automatically at various points throughout a view controller's lifetime.
 You can override these methods to add custom functionality at these points in time, but if you do, you must call `super` at some point in your implementation.
-All of these methods are called no matter if the view controller is created programmatically or from a nib file.
+All of these methods are called regardless of whether the view controller is created programmatically or from a nib file.

 #### [`init`](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/initialization#Initializers)